Flat hierarchies: A fashion theme fails because of its implementationBlog / June 2, 2017 / with Stefan Melbinger

 As a rule, employees have the knowledge and competence to carry out their tasks independently.
 Companies should therefore offer their employees support from two sides: On the one hand, it is a matter of consistently delegating the responsibility for their area to them.
 This is a step-by-step process that can be prepared in Jour Fixes and accompanied by training if required.

 Establishing a “culture of proposals”

 The management – just like the employees – can benefit from a regular exchange of ideas that takes place within a manageable framework.
 This can happen, for example, during a breakfast meeting in a small group, in which a member of the management participates in addition to employees.
 This gives the management team an additional opportunity to explain strategic steps.
 At the same time, employees can make suggestions and management can take those up.
-It is often the employees that have ideas for improvements – whether it is about their own work area or about other levels.
+It is often the employees who have ideas for improvements – whether it is about their own work area or about other levels.

 * Example: A study by Kienbaum and the Stepstone job portal, according to which 80 percent of employees want flat hierarchies with clear specifications at the same time.
 More information: https://www.kienbaum.com/de/news/fachkraefte-wollen-flache-hierarchien-und-klare-ansagen